SMT-COMP/postprocessors/unsat-core-track/README.md

 $ ./process <solver-output> <path-to-benchmark>
 ```

-There is test a case in `./test/`.
+There is test a case in directory [test](test).
 Running an unsat core solver on
-this file should result in output similar to `./test/test.out`.
+this file should result in output similar to [test/test.out](test/test.out).

-To verify the output, type
+To verify the output, call

 ```bash
 $ ./process ./test/test.out ./test/test.smt2